geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 No, no, no.
 Two different things here.
 So I'm saying, don't use the JIT's internal structures, which is what the original thing was.
-But from a semantic perspective, from just a...
+But from a semantic perspective, from just a..
 Like, what the syntax should be.
 Is you kind of just want it to be decorated with TinyJIT, and then it's like TinyJIT.export.
 Even if it's a totally different code path that doesn't actually run the existing JIT stuff.